pymor/school_website_2022/index.md

 with the "Zero G" model for in-person participants:

-- face coverings do not need to be worn at the fixed workstation, if a distance of >1.5m is guaranteed,
+- face coverings do not need to be worn at the fixed workstation, if a distance of >1.5m is guaranteed
+  (which is true for the lecture room),
-- no evidence required whether vaccinated, recovered or tested.
+- no evidence required whether vaccinated, recovered or tested (although testing is encouraged).

 The information on virtual participation will be sent by email to registered participants.